 1. Go to Digital Ocean and sign up for an account.
 By using this link, you will get a $10 credit.
-(Full disclosure: Ken will also get a $25 credit once you spend $25 real dollars there.)
-The reason to use this provider is that they have a system ready to run with Docker already built in.
+(Full disclosure: I will also get a $25 credit once you spend $25 real dollars there.)
+The reason to use this provider is that they have a system ready to run with Docker already built in, which makes it easy.
 In addition, their prices are quite reasonable.
 You will need to use a credit card or PayPal to activate your account, but you can play for a long time with your $10 credit-- the cheapest machine is $.007 per hour, up to a $5 per month maximum.

 2. On your Digital Ocean page, click "Create droplet".
-Then choose an (arbitrary) name, a size (meaning cost/power) of machine, and the region closest to you.
+Click on "One-click Apps" and select "Docker (1.9.1 on 14.04)".
+(The numbers in the parentheses are the Docker and Ubuntu version, and might change over time.)
+Then a size (meaning cost/power) of machine and the region closest to you.
 You can ignore the settings.
-Under "Select Image", choose the "Applications" tab and select "Docker (1.3.2 on 14.04)".
-(The numbers in the parentheses are the Docker and Ubuntu version, and might change over time.)
+Give your new computer an arbitrary name.
 Then click "Create Droplet" at the bottom of the page.

 3. It takes a few seconds for the droplet to spin up.
 Then you should see your droplet dashboard.
 If not, click "Droplets" from the top bar.
 Under "More", click "Access Console".
 This brings up a virtual terminal to your cloud computer.
 Log in (your username is root) using the password that digital ocean sent you when the droplet spun up.

 4. Start your RStudio container by typing: docker run -d -p 8787:8787 -e ROOT=TRUE rocker/hadleyverse